vishalsawantt/BarberShopBookingApp/README.md

 ## ✅ To Do / Future Enhancements

 - [ ] Add customer review system for shops
-- [ ] Chat between customer and shopkeeper
 - [ ] Email/SMS booking confirmation
 - [ ] Notifications for upcoming bookings